 Review your website each year, and remain open-minded.
 Just because you thought your website was perfect several years doesn’t mean it’s not time for a change now.
 What do your competitors’ websites look like?
 Is yours still as attractive and as functional as theirs are?

 If you suspect it might be time for a website redesign, use this 20-point checklist to help you evaluate.

 Does Your Site Need New Technology?

 As styles change over time, so does web technology, which can make a site easier to maintain, more secure, and can offer increased functionality at less cost.
 WordPress, for example, can add functionality to your site with as little as a free plug-in.
-(Check out this list from Forbes.com of “10 Must-Have WordPress Plugins for Your Business Website.”)
 Taking advantage of these advances keeps you fresh and competitive.

-If you have a website older than two years, chances are that it’s not optimized for mobile devices.
-Responsive web design is the answer to this problem.
+If you have a website that is not optimized for mobile devices, that needs immediate attention.
+Responsive web design is the answer.
 We recommend a responsive, WordPress website build for most small businesses, which allows you to take advantage of these new technologies.

 The Big Question: How Often Should You Do a Website Redesign?

 When should you undertake a redesign?
 How often a company should redesign depends not only on the industry, but also on the specific site.
 The website redesign timeframe for a company in a design-related field, for example, will be shorter than in other industries, because it is more important to be on the cutting edge of design.

 Overall, most small businesses should budget for a fresh design every three to four years.This might be more frequent than you would like, but it’s necessary to keep pace with online advances.
 When you consider the importance of that first impression and the cost of a website relative to other advertising options, it’s a bargain!